outdreamer/build-a-cure-1/docs/specific/trade_optimization.md

 ## Optimization

+  - predictions as a path optimization problem, where nodes are variables

   - Determining which queries/calculations are optimal

     - given that certain calculations have known cost estimates, which calculations are optimal, in what order/frequency, and given what information?